UPS Technologies Explained

 Generator & UPS Compatibility

-Due to the nature of the supply from a Generator, we recommend utilizing Online Double Conversion Technology UPS.
-Online UPS have improved input frequency and voltage tolerance over non-online technology, therefore preventing frequent switching to battery power which maximizes battery life and UPS reliability.
+Due to the nature of the generator supply, we recommend utilising Online Double Conversion Technology UPS.
+Online UPS have improved input frequency and voltage tolerance over non-online technology, therefore preventing frequent switching to battery power which maximises battery life and UPS reliability.
 Because Online Double Conversion Technology completely regenerates the AC output it will be completely free from interference such as spikes and voltage variations which may adversely affect IT or other types of sensitive equipment.

 Non-online UPS will often work, although intermittently, with a Generator supply but will ultimately fail.
 Usually, the UPS failure happens under load or when the Generator is providing the main supply.
 A Generator backed supply is often a critical one and necessitates the highest form of protection, Online Double Conversion Technology provides this protection.